Application Criteria & Apply

 CFC Features is a demanding and results-oriented program that, since 1992, has supported and executive produced 23 films and launched the careers of over 100 alumni, including: Holly Dale, Steve Hoban, Damon D’Oliveira, Clement Virgo, Daniel MacIvor, Laurie Lynd, Vincenzo Natali, Nick de Pencier, Anita Lee, Randall Cole, Jackie May, Paul Fox, Charles Officer, Ingrid Veninger, Sara St. Onge, Aeschylus Poulos, John Christou and Jeff Barnaby.

-Films supported by CFC Features include: PUBLIC SCHOOLED, 22 CHASER, RHYMES FOR YOUNG GHOULS, CRUEL & UNUSUAL, MOLLY MAXWELL, OLD STOCK, NURSE.FIGHTER.BOY, THE DARK HOURS, SIBLINGS, 19 MONTHS, KHALED, THE UNCLES, CUBE, RUDE and BLOOD & DONUTS.
+Films supported by CFC Features include: ADVENTURES IN PUBLIC SCHOOL, 22 CHASER, RHYMES FOR YOUNG GHOULS, CRUEL & UNUSUAL, MOLLY MAXWELL, OLD STOCK, NURSE.FIGHTER.BOY, THE DARK HOURS, SIBLINGS, 19 MONTHS, KHALED, THE UNCLES, CUBE, RUDE and BLOOD & DONUTS.

 For any additional information and questions regarding CFC Features, please email email@example.com.

 The CFC is committed to providing accessible practices that are in compliance with the Accessibility for Ontarians with Disabilities Act (AODA).
 If you require accommodation at any stage of the application process or have any questions regarding appropriate accommodations please contact Deborah Fallows, CHRO, at: firstname.lastname@example.org.